 - Has realistic expectations for results

 Before surgery, a complete medical history is taken and a physical examination is conducted in order to evaluate the body’s condition.
-During the consultation, Dr. Byrd or Dr. McCluskey describes the procedure and what results should be expected.
+During the consultation, Dr. Byrd describes the procedure and what results should be expected.
 Alternative treatment options, the possible risks and complications that may occur will be explained.
 Photographs are taken before and after surgery.

 It is recommended that patients adhere to standard pre-op guidelines to allow for patient safety and maximum post-op results as follows:

 - Eat a healthy diet rich in nutrients.